 Closely connected to cybercrime, financial crimes are often committed via the Internet and have a major impact on the international banking and financial sectors – both official and alternative.

-At INTERPOL, our main initiatives in financial crime focus on:
+At INTERPOL, our main initiatives to counter financial crime focus on:

 - Payment cards;